godotengine/godot-website/collections/_article/godot-4-0-sets-sail.md

 We're proud to work with you.
 Godot 4.0 is the culmination of years of your time and effort.
 Together, we've built a strong new base.
 One that opens up new horizons and gives Godot the wings to ride the winds of change, to grow with new tech and continue to meet evolving user needs.
 From this point onward, we build on this foundation and focus our upcoming efforts on usability and performance improvements.

-**As it was with Godot 3.0, Godot 4.0 is only the beginning of Godot 4**.
-We still expect users to encounter workflow-breaking bugs (especially on less common hardware).
+**As it was with Godot 3.0, Godot 4.0 is only the beginning of the Godot 4 journey.** We still expect users to encounter workflow-breaking bugs (especially on less common hardware).
 Some workflows will still feel somewhat unpolished, and performance won't be optimized yet in this first stable release.
 But rest assured, we plan to publish releases frequently and regularly (as we have with the Alphas and Betas).
-So you can expect versions 4.0.1, 4.0.2, etc. to follow very soon, with new features and bigger improvements [coming later this year in Godot 4.1](https://godotengine.org/article/release-management-4-0-and-beyond).
+So you can expect versions 4.0.1, 4.0.2, etc. to follow very soon, with new features and bigger improvements [coming later this year in Godot 4.1](/article/release-management-4-0-and-beyond).

 As for Godot 3 users, needless to say, you'll continue to receive a lot of care as we backport relevant features and bugfixes to the upcoming Godot 3.6.
 This is going to be our long-term support (LTS) release, that we plan to maintain for the foreseeable future to enable existing Godot 3 project.
 Throughout the development of Godot 4 we've been backporting a lot of compatible and relevant work, and you will notice a few of new features have already made it into Godot 3.4 and 3.5.

-Without further ado, feel free to jump straight to the [download page](https://godotengine.org/download)!
+Without further ado, feel free to jump straight to the [download page](/download)!

+Our friends at [GDQuest](https://www.gdquest.com/) prepared a wonderful video to highlight just how huge the Godot 4.0 release is.
+They also took the lead on writing this blog post, enabling the contributors from the Production team to focus on technical aspects of this release.
+The GDQuest team makes amazing [open source demos](https://github.com/gdquest-demos/godot-4.0-new-features) and [YouTube tutorials](https://www.youtube.com/@GDQuest), and they make [professional courses for Godot](https://gdquest.mavenseed.com/courses/)!

+<iframe width="560" height="315" src="https://www.youtube.com/embed/chXAjMQrcZk" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

-Alternatively, for those of you who have missed our pre-release progress reports, grab a cup of something strong and enjoy browsing through the massive list of new features.
+For more details, grab a cup of something strong and enjoy browsing through the massive list of new features.

+## Giving back<!-- omit in toc -->

+As a community effort, Godot relies on individual contributors to improve.
+In recent years, [user and company donations](/donate/) enabled us to hire a number of core contributors to work more hours on the engine, and allow us to finalize the Godot 4.0 release faster.
+We still need a lot of [extra donation income](/donate/) to be able to sustain the pace we've had for the 4.0 development cycle, and to hire more contributors to focus on key areas which are currently missing a maintainer.

+Besides financial support, you can also give back by: writing high-quality bug reports, contributing to the code base, writing documentation, writing tutorials (for the docs or on your own space), and supporting others on the various [community platforms](https://docs.godotengine.org/en/latest/community/channels.html) by answering questions and providing helpful tips.

+Last but not least, making games with Godot and crediting the engine goes a long way to help raise its popularity, and thus the number of active contributors who make it better on a daily basis.
+Remember, we are all in this together and Godot requires community support in every area in order to thrive.

 # New features of Godot 4.0<!-- omit in toc -->

 Considering it's our biggest release to date and the longest in making, Godot 4.0 is more of a great rebuild than a regular update.

 Many of the internal changes are difficult to showcase and much of the early development time went toward refactoring and rewriting existing features.
-If you're curious to learn a bit more about it, Godot's lead developer Juan Linietsky ([reduz](https://github.com/reduz)) covered some of the bigger improvements made in the engine core in earlier blog posts: [1](https://godotengine.org/article/core-refactoring-progress-report-1), [2](https://godotengine.org/article/core-refactoring-progress-report-2).
+If you're curious to learn a bit more about it, Godot's lead developer Juan Linietsky ([reduz](https://github.com/reduz)) covered some of the bigger improvements made in the engine core in earlier blog posts: [1](/article/core-refactoring-progress-report-1), [2](/article/core-refactoring-progress-report-2).

 This said, the amount of new features is nothing short of mind-boggling so here's a table of content to help you navigate to the areas that matter most to you: